-There are people that adore men with a little extra around the middle – it gives them a masculine bulk that is so appealing!
-There are folks that prefer women with a soft midsection – it is voluptuous and very feminine.
+There are people that adore men with a little extra around the middle, as it gives them a masculine bulk that is so appealing.
+There are folks that prefer women with a soft midsection, as it is voluptuous and very feminine.
 Whatever way it goes, someone will love that part about you!

 It is your core, strength, and balance.

 Our bodies use the belly as a signal for so many aspects in life.
 It sends us messages about hunger, excitement, nervousness and other instincts.
 It also is where many of us find balance and solidarity.
 No matter how big or how small, that tummy is pretty amazing.